If you'd like to support us, check out our awesome products:

 • “Are you aware of any of your previous partners having ever injected drugs?”

-It is important to ask about the patient’s medical history, as these conditions may impact the sexual health issue and may themselves be impacted by or prevent the use of specific treatments.
+It is important to ask about the patient’s medical history, as this may influence the investigation, diagnosis and/or management of a sexually transmitted infection.

 Ask if the patient has any medical conditions: